HL7/davinci-pas/input/pagecontent/specification.md

 #### Updating Authorization Requests
 In some cases, the needs associated with a prior authorization may change after the prior authorization request was submitted.
 This might be a change to one of the services needed, the timeframe over which the service is provided, the quantity of the service or product, or even the elimination of the need for a given service.

 Since submitting an update for a new authorization is frequently player/plan-specific, this IG recommends that an update is attempted first.
 If that is rejected or the provider knows in advance that an update will not succeed, the a new authorization request should be made.
+[Here](Bundle-RejectionResponseBundleExample.html) is an example of a rejected response to an update.

 There are four types of changes possible:
 * Canceling the entire prior authorization (including all contained items)